manurautela/manurautela.github.io/_posts/2021-10-11-virt-to-phys-with-pagefaulting-using-windbg.md

 [pagefault.cpp](https://gist.github.com/manurautela/711c7553a8be4ca4c81f99679620e8fd)

-We have an application that reserves few pages of memory usinv VirtualAlloc(...)
+We have an application that reserves few pages of memory using VirtualAlloc(...)
 Then tries to write to them a byte at a time.
 The app registers for exception handler as well.